ORDER ONLINE OR CALL US

 Framing Tips:

-To transport your puzzle to a craft store, make sure it is glued first - then sandwich between two pieces of cardboard or use one of the many storage options available (check-out our line of puzzle accessories).
-Make sure to keep it covered to avoid damages in the transport process.
+To transport your puzzle to a craft store, make sure it is glued first - then sandwich it between two pieces of cardboard or use one of the many storage options available (check out our line of puzzle accessories).
+Make sure to keep it covered to avoid damage in the transport process.

 Ideally, puzzles should be covered with glass or a nice transparent plastic sheet inside the frame because the cover will protect the puzzle from fingerprints or scratches.
 The cover will also help secure the puzzle from collapsing or bowing from within the frame.
 Many customers recommend using conservation glass with built-in UV protection which will keep the puzzle colors looking vibrant for many years without fading.
 Once the puzzle is framed, it will look great and last a long time without any worry.